TheLX5/DynamicSpritesetSystem/README.md

 ### Features
 * Easy to use API, just call a routine to do the heavy work for you
 * Lunar Magic's ExGFX system to store sprite graphics
+* Lunar Magic's sprites showing fine regardless of the loaded ExGFX
 * VRAM queue system; used to fill the VRAM at the sprite area, but it may be used for something else
 * more to come later, i just wanted to prepare the repo to upload the files